IRS-Cybersec/ctfdump/UIUCTF 2021/uiuctf.md

 1
 ```

 I ran it again, and I still got no results.
-Can't say I know why.
+After the CTF, I got confirmation from the challenge authors that the heap is rwx on remote.
+There's a chance I was just really unlucky, but it's also possible that I/O buffering has subtle differences when done with a higher ping.